OHIO & MICHIGAN: Magee Marsh & Kirtland’s Warbler

 West of Toledo lies Oak Openings Preserve, a unique swathe of oak woodlands and savannas, remnant prairies and sand barren habitat, that holds an impressive diversity of birds.
 Our targets will be the breeding birds, including Hooded, Blue-winged, Prairie and Pine Warbler, Lark Sparrow, Grasshopper Sparrow, Bobolink, Summer Tanager, Blue Grosbeak and Red-headed Woodpecker.

-Day 7-8 – We head north of Detroit into central Michigan stopping along the way for Cerulean Warbler, Golden-winged Warbler and Henslow’s Sparrow.
+Day 6-8 – We head north of Detroit into central Michigan stopping along the way for Cerulean Warbler, Golden-winged Warbler and Henslow’s Sparrow.
 We will join an early morning forest service tour of the Jack Pine WA where Kirtland’s Warbler breed.
-Along with hopefully good views of this endangered species, we will look for Clay-colored Sparrow and Upland Sandpiper before having to return to Detroit.
+Along with hopefully good views of this endangered species, we will look for Clay-colored Sparrow, Upland Sandpiper and Brewer’s Blackbird.
+Another wonderful migrant trap is Tawas Point State Park where we explore various areas of the park for songbirds, any there is always the chance of a rarity showing up.
+Our final stop is at Nayanquing Point SWA along the edge of Saginaw Bay gives us an opportunity at rails, bitterns, shorebirds, terns and Sedge Wren, before having to return to Detroit.

 Day 9 – AM departure from Detroit Airport (DTW)